What you need to know

 - Travel insurance with camera cover, rather than camera insurance with travel cover, may be more likely to suit your needs.
 Consider purchasing extended or additional cover options if you find that the limits are too low.

 Yes.
-There are a number of brands which offer specialised camera insurance with additional options for travelling.
+There are a number of brands that offer specialised camera insurance with additional options for travelling.
 These are predominantly aimed at professional photographers and videographers rather than enthusiasts, and may include:

 - Options for income protection